Emmalyn-Chasse/Emmalyn-Chasse/README.md

 ## ⭐Welcome⭐
 This repository is a portfilo of my work in Digital Studies 101, a critical analysis of how digital media affects culture.

+🔭 I’m currently working on my bachelor's in Media Arts and Design, concentrating on Digital Video and Cinema at James Madison University

 <!--
 **Emmalyn-Chasse/Emmalyn-Chasse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.